-To simplify matters even more, this robotic pool cleaner has an easily accessible filter basket.
-Instead of rolling the robot over, the DX3’s filter basket can be found by opening the top latch and pulling it out.
+To simplify matters, even more, this robotic pool cleaner has an easily accessible filter basket.
+Instead of rolling the robot over, the DX3’s filter basket is found by opening the top latch and pulling it out.

 User-Friendly Control Module

-As you can imagine, the DX3 is a basic, entry-level bot without a lot of features.
+As you can imagine, the DX3 is a basic, entry-level bot without more features.
 The control module also follows this design by having a minimal number of buttons (start, stop, programmable scheduler).